kimwalisch/primecount/README.md

 </table>

-The benchmarks above were run on an Intel Core i7-4770 CPU (4 x 3.4GHz) from 2013 using a 64-bit Linux operating system.
-The Deleglise-Rivat implementation has been optimized for little memory usage, it uses only 60 megabytes of memory to calculate pi(10^18) using 8 threads.
+The benchmarks above were run on an Intel Core i7-4770 CPU (4 x 3.4GHz) from 2013 using a 64-bit Linux operating system. primecount's parallel Deleglise-Rivat implementation currently (July 2014) counts primes faster than any other program on the web!

 ### Fast nth prime calculation